This page is maintained by International Student Services (ISS) at email@example.com. Last updated January 7, 2022.

 Coming to Campus

-If you are coming to campus for class or for study, there are many requirements and guidelines that you must adhere to, including quarantine, regular testing, and more.
+If you are coming to campus for class or for study, there are many requirements and guidelines that you must adhere to, including vaccination, quarantine, regular testing, and more.
 Please see below for information, but your best and most comprehensive resources will be the University Health Services Coronavirus Information and the UC Berkeley Coronavirus website.